sphinx-doc/sphinx/doc/domains.rst

 :mod:`codecs` module, ``:py:func:`open``` always refers to the built-in function, while ``:py:func:`.open``` refers to :func:`codecs.open`.

+A similar heuristic is used to determine whether the name is an attribute of the currently documented class.

 Also, if the name is prefixed with a dot, and no exact match is found, the target is taken as a suffix and all object names with that suffix are searched.
 For example, ``:py:meth:`.TarFile.close``` references the